DisnakeDev/disnake/docs/api.rst

     .. attribute:: default_reaction

-        The default emoji shown for reacting to new threads being changed.
+        The default emoji shown for reacting to threads of a forum channel being changed.

         Note that this will have an empty :attr:`~PartialEmoji.name` if it is a custom :class:`PartialEmoji`.